 "I would prefer a dignified death to a life lived as a hostage in silence," is Ms Shabrang's softly voiced, strongly worded reply.
 Her work was recently honoured with an award by the Afghan chapter of PEN.

-"It's true these topics are not acceptable in today's society but that doesn't mean what I express is not true."'Stronger than a letter'
+"It's true these topics are not acceptable in today's society but that doesn't mean what I express is not true."

 Truth can be hard to tell in country struggling to emerge from 30 years of war.

 The walls of the Kapisa Writers and Poets Society, two hours' drive north of Kabul, are plastered with photographs of Afghan kings, presidents, and warlords.